gophercoders/website/content/lessons/KS2/lower/selection.md

 {{< /hilight >}}

 If the condition is true then these lines will be executed.
-If the user input 15 as in the example then the condition becomes
+If the user inputs 15, as in the example, then the condition becomes

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 15 > temperatureInReykjavik